-Alan has held a BBSRC Research Fellowship and a Royal Society Wolfson Research Merit Award. (see Links).
+Alan currently holds and ERC Advanced grant and has held a BBSRC Research Fellowship and a Royal Society Wolfson Research Merit Award. (see Links).
 He has worked with a range of animals including humans, horses, greyhounds, ostriches and camels with plans for others in the future.

 Please see my Google Scholar profile, which includes all of my published papers, as well as some abstracts.
 This also indicates current citations and links.
 Where papers are not freely available from the links, we are pleased to email them on request.
 Please contact firstname.lastname@example.org or email@example.com.

 I identify as particular highlights the following papers in Nature (2013, 2011, 2003, 2001), the 2006 paper with Lichtwark on muscle tendon interaction and the 1994 paper on tendon hyperthermia: